 Community Development Block Grants (CDBG)

 Each year a limited amount of federal funds are available as grants and loans for use in repairing and improving your home, mobile home, or rental property in the federally designated Community Development Block Grant Target Area.
 A vital part of the Neighborhood Pride Program is to provide low-cost rehabilitation loans to repair health and safety hazards, and to improve your property for the betterment of the neighborhood.
 The City of San Clemente submits the Consolidated Annual Performance Evaluation Report (CAPER) and the Annual Action Plan for use of CDBG funds to HUD every year.
+The 2016-2019 Consolidated Plan for the City of San Clemente satisfies federal requirements to receive Community Development Block Grant (CDBG) funds from the U.S. Department of Housing and Urban Development (HUD).
+The 2018-2019 CAPER is available for review and will be presented to the City Council on Tuesday, October 1, 2019.

 Affordable Housing Overlay

 The Affordable Housing Overlay Zone allows housing to be built in identified commercial zones on the zoning map.
 Zoning Ordinance Section 17.56.090 describes the details of the allowable housing uses in the overlay.
 Click here for a link to the Zoning Ordinance section for the Affordable Housing Overlay.
+For a map of the Overlay area, click here.

 Fair Housing Foundation